GothenburgBitFactory/tw.org/content/docs/dom.md

 title: "Taskwarrior - DOM - Document Object Model"
 ---

----
-lang: en
-title: 'Taskwarrior - DOM'
-viewport: 'width=device-width, initial-scale=1'
----

-### DOM - Document Object Model
+# DOM - Document Object Model

 Taskwarrior has a Document Object Model, or DOM, which defines a way to reference all the data managed by taskwarrior.
 You may be familiar with the DOM